 Mrs MacDonald: Tuesday morning teacher.

 Our current topic is ‘Marvellous Me’ where the children will be learning about each other.
 We will be looking at the children’s families and how all families are different; what the children are interested in inside and outside of school; our faces and drawing self-portraits.
 The children will have access to continuous provision both inside and outside of the classroom in all aspects of learning during all of our topics.

 Junction Farm follows the Letters and Sounds Programme.
 It is a fun and interactive way to support children in learning how to read and write.
 In addition to the Letters and Sounds programme we also use Jolly Phonics actions which represents each sound with an action helping children to remember both more easily.

-‘Enjoyed story, struggled with the words, ‘the’ and struggled pronouncing ‘th’.’
+‘Enjoyed story, struggled with the words, ‘the’ and struggled pronouncing ‘th’

-In problem solving, reasoning and numeracy the children will be given a wide range of experiences both indoor and outdoor to develop their skills and knowledge in counting, number recognition, shape, space, measures and pattern.
+In mathematics the children will be given a wide range of experiences both indoor and outdoor to develop their skills and knowledge in counting, number recognition, shape, space, measures and pattern.
 At home please practise

 number formation, simple addition, subtraction, counting, time, money etc. and relate these to everyday life.

 Home/ School Communication:

 Your child will receive homework each week on a Tuesday, this will include Literacy, Mathematics and Topic.
 Homework and reading books must be returned on a Monday so that homework can be marked and reading books changed.

 Your child will also receive a proud cloud book.
 We would appreciate it if you could focus on your child’s personal targets but also use this book to add other achievements and experiences.
 We ask that you take pride in these books and update them with your child’s achievements outside of school.